Monday, November 13, 2017

 Blairgowrie

 At some stage, our Andersons left Scotland for New Zealand.
 I haven’t looked too deeply into that.
 It seems that brother Alexander was the first to arrive and for some reason chose to settle in New Plymouth.
-So, when Maggie and her new husband, tailor Edwin Welsh, chose to quit Scotland – apparently because she had been threatened and stalked by a rejected suitor -- it was to New Plymouth and family they headed.
+So, when Maggie and her new husband, tailor Edwin Welsh, chose to quit Scotland – apparently because she had been threatened and stalked by a rejected suitor -- it was to New Plymouth and the family they headed.
 But mother’s twin sisters, Margaret and Edwina, were born in 1914 in … Dunedin.
 However, at some date unrecorded, Edwin and Maggie decided that they didn’t like their new home, and so they climbed back on a ship and headed back to Scotland.
 Only to decide, once they had crossed the world, that they had made a mistake.
 So they turned round and sailed south once more.
 Mother, their third and last child, was born in Mt Albert, Auckland on 18 April 1922.

 The Blairgowrie flood of 1910.
 We boys grew up with this postcard among our playthings.